notasausage/pi-hole-unbound-wireguard/README.md

 Without this step, you will not be able to reach your VPN from outside of the network.
 None of the write-ups I found mentioned this step, most likely assuming you would already know to do this (I didn't).

-In order to reach your VPN from outside your network, you'll have to setup a **UDP-specific port forward** on your network's router that passes traffic on that port to an internal IP address of your choosing.
+In order to reach your VPN from outside your network, you'll have to set up a **UDP-specific port forward** on your network's router that passes traffic on that port to an internal IP address of your choosing.
 Generally speaking, this might look like:

 ```
 Description: WireGuard VPN